Diyaa-Gubarah/tapshelf/README.md

 # Tabshelf - React TypeScript Project

-Tabshelf is a React TypeScript project for managing tabs.
+Tabshelf is a React TypeScript project for managing inventory.

 ## Getting Started